FabianLiske/dotfiles/scripts/README.md

 | [work.sh](/scripts/work.sh) | Currently unused |

 ## To Do
-- [ ] Move application lists to separate files for easier maintenance?
+- [x] Move application lists to separate files for easier maintenance